EDUCBA

 Things to Remember

-1. The CHISQ.TEST is not the only Chi Square function available in excel.
-All the variations of Chi-Square are available and can be used depending on your proficiency in statistics.
+1. The CHISQ.TEST is not the only Chi Square function available in Excel.
+All Chi-Square variations are available and can be used depending on your proficiency in statistics.

-2. The CHISQ functions can also be directly typed into a cell-like any other function.
-This would save time if you already know the data ranges you are working with.
+2. The CHISQ functions can also be directly typed into a cell like any other function.
+This will save time if you know the data ranges you are working with.

 3. The CHISQ function’s reliability is directly dependent on the structure and distribution of the data and the clarity of the hypotheses being tested.
-Particular care should be used while employing a Chi Square Test to check significance.
+While employing a Chi Square Test to check significance, particular care should be used.

 Recommended Articles

-This has been a guide to Chi Square Testin excel.
-Here we discuss How to do the Chi Square Test in excel along with practical examples and a downloadable excel template.
+This has been a guide to Chi Square Test in Excel.
+Here we discuss How to do the Chi Square Test in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. VLOOKUP Function in Excel